Japan April real wages flat, bad sign for consumption

-TOKYO Japan's real wages were flat in April from the same period a year earlier, with rising prices offsetting gains in nominal pay and possibly hurting households' purchasing power.
+TOKYO (Reuters) - Japan's real wages were flat in April from the same period a year earlier, with rising prices offsetting gains in nominal pay and possibly hurting households' purchasing power.

 Real wages, which are adjusted for moves in consumer prices, were flat in April from a year earlier, labor ministry data showed on Tuesday.
 It followed a revised 0.3 percent annual fall in March.